Udayv56/JavaBasics/README.md

 This is a comprehensive overview of the provided Java code.
 It covers a wide range of concepts, including variables, data types, strings, arrays, loops, conditional statements, methods, user input, file I/O, and more.

+Object-Oriented Programming (OOP) is a programming paradigm that focuses on organizing code into objects, which are instances of classes.
+In Java, OOP concepts are used to structure and design programs in a modular and reusable manner.
+Let's analyze the provided code and explain the OOP concepts it demonstrates:

+1. Classes: In Java, classes are used to define objects.
+The code includes several classes like `Pen`, `Account`, `Student`, `Shape`, `Triangle`, `EquiTriangle`, `Circle`, `Animal`, `Horse`, and `Chicken`.
+Each class represents a blueprint for creating objects with specific properties and behaviors.

+2. Objects: Objects are instances of classes.
+For example, `Pen pen1 = new Pen();` creates an object `pen1` of the `Pen` class.
+The code also creates objects of other classes such as `Student`, `Triangle`, `Horse`, and `Chicken`.

+3. Encapsulation: Encapsulation is the process of bundling data (attributes) and methods (behaviors) together within a class.
+For example, in the `Pen` class, the attributes `color` and `type` are encapsulated along with the methods `write()` and `printColor()`.

+4. Inheritance: Inheritance allows one class to inherit properties and methods from another class.
+For example, the `Triangle` class extends the `Shape` class, inheriting its `color` attribute.
+Similarly, the `EquiTriangle` class extends the `Triangle` class, inheriting properties from both `Shape` and `Triangle`.

+5. Polymorphism: Polymorphism allows objects of different classes to be treated as objects of a common superclass.
+It allows overriding methods in subclasses.
+The `Triangle` and `EquiTriangle` classes demonstrate polymorphism by overriding the `area()` method inherited from the `Shape` class.

+6. Abstraction: Abstraction involves hiding unnecessary implementation details and providing only essential features.
+The `Animal` class is declared as abstract, which means it cannot be instantiated directly.
+It contains an abstract method `walk()` that must be implemented in its subclasses (`Horse` and `Chicken`).

+7. Interfaces: Interfaces define a contract for classes to implement certain methods.
+They enable multiple inheritance in Java.
+The code doesn't include any interfaces, but it mentions the concept briefly.

+8. Constructors: Constructors are special methods used to initialize objects when they are created.
+The `Student` class includes different constructors, such as the default constructor and parameterized constructors, allowing objects to be created with different initial values.

+9. Access Modifiers: Access modifiers control the visibility and accessibility of classes, methods, and variables.
+The code includes public, protected, and private access modifiers.
+For example, the `Account` class has public and private attributes (`name`, `email`, and `password`), and the `walk()` method in the `Animal` class has a default (package-private) access modifier.

+These are some of the key Object-Oriented Programming (OOP) concepts demonstrated in the provided code.
+Understanding and applying these concepts helps in writing organized, modular, and maintainable Java programs.